Skip to content

 Photo by Siyuan Hu / Unsplash

-A step‑by‑step guide to reproducing (and understanding) the exact setup I use to keep my Proxmox homelab and personal data safe.
+A step‑by‑step guide to reproducing (and understanding) the exact setup I use to keep my Proxmox homelab and personal data safe—updated for 2026.

 1. Why this stack?